clintonmead/clintonmead.github.io/index.md

 I have extensive experience using SQL in relational databases (PostgreSQL and Oracle) and some experience with BigQuery.

-Regarding DevOps, I have used Nix extensively to manage a build system and have used Terraform to manage Google infrastructure.
+Regarding DevOps, I have used Nix extensively to manage a build system and Terraform to manage Google infrastructure.

 I've worked in various roles, including integrations, application support, and Windows UI development, but my most recent experience has been backend-focused, with some frontend and cloud infrastructure work on the side.